sablier-labs/flow/PRECISION-ISSUE.md

 For this section, we will only focus on `withdraw` function.

-Using the same notation for time range during which ongoing debt remains constant, $[t_0,t_1]$, we will have three cases for updating snapshot debt:
+Using the same notation for time range during which ongoing debt remains constant, $[t_0,t_1]$, we will have three cases for updating snapshot time:

-3. $t = t_1$

 #### Case 1: $t = t_0$

-In this case, the snapshot time is updated to $t_0 = 87$, which is a no-delay scenario, because a token is unlocked at
-$t_0$.
-Therefore, the point on the streamed curve is synchronized with the continuous streaming period (Figure 3).
+In this case, the snapshot time is updated to $t_0$, which is a no-delay scenario, because a token is unlocked at $t_0$, i.e. after 87 seconds.
+Therefore, the ongoing debt is synchronized with the initial "scheduled" ongoing debt (Figure 3).

 | <img src="./images/no_delay.png" width="700" /> |
 | :---------------------------------------------: |